Charcoal grilled aged beef is the star of La Braseria

 “Here we pamper our meat; with its quality, we couldn’t do anything else”, the assistant kitchen manager at El Nacional explains to define the mission of La Braseria, the rotisserie that specialises in aged, charcoal grilled meat.

-Michel Gradeler’s eyes shine when he talks about the breeds they use, the aging system in cold rooms and the cooking process and he shows a video of one of the animals that will end up in the cold rooms at La Braseria in a few weeks’ time on his mobile phone.
+Michel Gradeler’s eyes shine when he talks about the breeds they use, the aging system in cold rooms and the cooking process.

 True dishes for gourmet dining

 The restaurant’s best traditional products are the T-bone steaks from older beef cows, Iberian breeds, mainly from the Galician Blond breed, matured between 60 and 85 days in ventilated cold rooms, with controlled humidity and temperature – below 1ºC, which, along with the fat that wraps and protects the meat, helps it to lose liquid and the flavours that are both due to genetics and rearing and feeding of each animal become concentrated.

 The other star on the menu is the veal sirloin steak, aged for around 40 days, from the Bruna Pyrenean breed, as well as steaks and T-bone steaks from the same origin.

 Dry Ageing Display